maliMirkec/starter-project/src/html/starter-project/index.md

 Run `gulp --tasks` to see all available Gulp tasks.

-## Configuration
+### Configuration

-Site configuration is stored in the data/site.json file.
-Make sure to update the configuration file per your needs.
-If you want to access the data from pug templates, make sure to update the src/layout/variables.pug file with the correct configuration.

-If you want more control over your Gulp tasks, you could find the Gulp configuration files for every single Gulp task in the gulpfile.js folder.
+If you want more control over your Gulp tasks, you could find the configuration files for every single Gulp task in the `gulpfile.js` folder.

-`.starter-project.json` is the main Gulp configuration file in which you could find all global settings for Gulp tasks.
+`.starter-project.json` is the main configuration file in which you could find all global settings for Gulp tasks.
 Avoid editing this file manually.
 See [Starter Project CLI docs] for more details.

-## Structure
+### Structure

 ```
 |-- Workspace
+    |-- .browserslistrc
     |-- .editorconfig
     |-- .eslintignore
     |-- .eslintrc.json